Feel free to contact us if you do not find answers to your questions on this page.

 How are the UASG and 3M connected?

-For fifteen years, the UASG has worked closely with 3M Commercial Graphics Division to administer the 3M Certified Graphics Installation Company program.
+Since 2000, the UASG has worked closely with 3M Commercial Graphics Division to administer the 3M Certified Graphics Installation Company program.
 You must be a UASG member in good standing to be eligible to qualify as a 3M Certified Graphics Installation Company.